Finite sample bounds for barycenter estimation in geodesic spaces: Barycenter estimation

-A natural question is whether the deterministic algorithm of \cite[Theorem 3.4]{LimPalfia14} could be improved.
-This algorithm consists of computing an iterated barycenter (with appropriate step sizes) of $x_1,x_2,\ldots,x_n,x_1,x_2,\ldots,x_n,\ldots,x_1,x_2,\ldots,x_n$, that is, making $K=\Omega(1/\varepsilon^2)$ passes through the whole set of points $x_1,\ldots,x_n$.
+A natural question is whether the deterministic algorithm of \citep[Theorem 3.4]{LimPalfia14} could be improved.
+This algorithm consists of computing an iterated barycenter by making $K=\Omega(1/\varepsilon^2)$ passes through the whole set of points $x_1,\ldots,x_n$.
+That is, it computes an iterated barycenter of $x_1,x_2,\ldots,x_n,x_1,x_2,\ldots,x_n,\ldots,x_1,x_2,\ldots,x_n$ ($K$ times) with appropriate step sizes.
 In fact, the example given in Figure~\ref{fig:example_tree} shows that one pass cannot be enough, in general.
 This stems from the fact that the order of the points $x_1,\ldots,x_n$ might not be favorable.
 However, we do not know, at this point, whether an initial random permutation could solve that issue.
 Note that the random algorithm that we proposed above, consists of randomly selecting points among $x_1,\ldots,x_n$ with replacement and we do not know whether this can be performed within $n$ steps without replacement to obtain a good approximation of $b_n$.

-\begin{openquestion} How close, with high probability, is an iterated barycenter of a random permutation of $x_1,\ldots,x_n$? \end{openquestion}
+\begin{openquestion} How close, with high probability, is an iterated barycenter of a random permutation of $x_1,\ldots,x_n$, to their barycenter? \end{openquestion}

-We refer to \cite{shamir2016without} for related questions on sampling methods in stochastic optimization.
+We refer to \citep{shamir2016without} for related questions on sampling methods in stochastic optimization.